Douglas Cunnington

-Colonel Douglas George Leopold Cunnington (April 20, 1885 – May 9, 1973) was a farmer, advertising agent, insurance salesman, soldier and a politician at the federal and municipal levels in Canada.
+Colonel Douglas George Leopold Cunnington (April 20, 1885 – May 9, 1973) was a farmer, advertising agent, insurance salesman, military officer in the Canadian Army and a politician at the federal and municipal levels in Canada.

 Early life

 Cunnington for a time lived in British Guiana, he moved to Canada in 1910 settling in British Columbia, a year later he moved east to the Calgary region and set up a dairy farm.

 Military career

 Cunnington joined the Canadian Forces in 1915 during World War I. He rose through the ranks to become a Colonel.
-He was shot and believed killed in action at Battle of Amiens.
-He was instead taken prisoner, and his wounds were treated by the Germans.
+He was shot and believed killed in action at the Battle of Amiens.
+He was instead wounded and taken prisoner, and his wounds, treated by German medical staff, did not take him.
 He remained a Prisoner of War until the cessation of hostilities.
 (In a curious incident that received attention in the press, the German troops who took him prisoner left behind some of his effects.
-These were subsequently found, and identified, by Canadian troops who happened upon the scene.
-Presuming the colonel to be dead, the items were interred under a marker inscribed with his name, and a photograph taken of the grave was forwarded to Cunnington's wife.
-Thus, the Cunnington family possessed a photograph of what was believed to be Col. Cunnington's grave several decades before his actual death.)
-After being released by the Germans in 1919 Cunnington got a job as an advertising agent with the Calgary Herald.
+Some Canadian troops found them, and identified them as his.
+Presuming the colonel to be dead, the soldier interred the items under a marker inscribed with his name.
+A photograph taken of the grave was forwarded to Cunnington's wife.
+Thus, the Cunnington family possessed a photograph of a grave with Cunnington's name on it several decades before his actual death.)

+After being released from the German POW camp in 1919, Cunnington got a job as an advertising agent with the Calgary Herald.
 He left that position in 1926 to establish an insurance business.